-- 1. The group is shown the document with the adjectives that correspond to the different colors (red, yellow, blue, and green). - 2.
-After verifying that they understand the meaning of the words, the teacher invites them to choose the color that best suits each of them.
+- 1. The group is shown the document with the adjectives that correspond to the different colors (red, yellow, blue and green). - 2.
+After verifying that they understand the meaning of the words, we invite them to choose the color that best suits each of them.
 The colored cards are on the table. - 3.
-The teacher asks everyone to write their name on their card and, just in case, a second color (the one that identifies them the most after the first). - 4.
-The teacher collects all the cards and takes time to sort the students into teams taking into account the following criteria: - All colors are represented in each team, - If it is not possible with the first color card, the second color that the students have chosen comes into account, to compensate for the profiles and personalities in the teams, - The students will be informed in which team they were sorted.
+We ask everyone to write their name on their card and, just in case, a second color (the one that identifies them the most after the first). - 4.
+We collect all the cards and take time to make the teams taking into account the following criteria: - We try that in each team all colors are represented. - If with the colors of the cards we do not get it, we look at the second color that the students have chosen, in order to compensate the profiles and personalities in the teams. - O We communicate the teams to the students.